If you meet the minimum requirements and want to serve the Memphis community as the “Best in Blue,” APPLY TODAY.

 1. Complete the initial online application qualification questionnaire.

-– click the “Apply Today” icon on our Home page
+– click the “Apply Today” icon on our Home page or above

 – create or log into account (using a valid email address of which you check periodically)